joegilkes/ASESurfaceFinder/README.md

 ### Model Prediction

-To predict the high-symmetry absorption sites and surface facets of real surface/adsorbate systems, these can simply be fed into a trained `SurfaceFinder`.
+To predict the high-symmetry adsorption sites and surface facets of real surface/adsorbate systems, these can simply be fed into a trained `SurfaceFinder`.

 Taking an example system of 3 methanol molecules adsorbed to 'fcc' sites of gold FCC{111}, with a free methanol molecule above the surface: